Nice to meet you.

 28. Mix SEO with paid advertising

-Finally, there’s PPC advertising.
-There’s a strong connection between the two in terms of strategies and how Google decides what websites to rank the highest in search results.
-They both rely on keywords, and you can get insights from the click and conversion rates from both organic and PPC users.
+Finally, there’s pay-per-click (PPC) advertising.
+There’s a strong connection between the two regarding strategies and how Google decides which websites rank the highest in search results.
+They both rely on keywords, and you can get insights from the click and conversion rates of both organic and PPC users.

-Most important of all, you can set up retargeting PPC ads for people who have visited your website already.
-What pages they looked at, and what actions they took can help you personalize an ad that is more likely to lead to a conversion.
+Most importantly, you can set up retargeting PPC ads for people who have already visited your website.
+Knowing what pages they looked at and what actions they took can help you personalize an ad that is more likely to lead to a conversion.

-It can seem difficult as a small business to compete with bigger corporations for space online.
-They have more people and more resources to dedicate to it and can hire the best experts.
-But the fact is that they cannot always solve or even understand the problems of their customers.
+It can seem difficult for a small business to compete with bigger corporations for online space.
+Bigger corporations have more people and resources to dedicate to their work and can hire the best experts.
+But the fact is that they cannot always solve or even understand their customers' problems.

-All that an effective SEO strategy does is take all of that knowledge and apply it in a way that is most friendly to search engines.
-You can get your solutions in front of more of your customers as they search for help.
+An effective SEO strategy takes all of that knowledge and applies it in a way that is friendly to search engines.
+This allows you to get your solutions in front of more of your customers as they search for help.